PugetBench for Premiere ProWritten on December 11, 2019 by Matt Bach

 - Do not attempt to use the system while the benchmark is running.
 Defocusing the application window can break the benchmark in many situations.

-- Clear the application preferences and reset them to default.
+- Clear the application preferences and reset them to default. by either using Adobe's guide or our Adobe CC Preference Backup/Restore/Clear utility (Windows only).

 - Ensure that your OS and Premiere Pro is set to English and that the path to the benchmark script does not have any special or non-English characters.